AnaisDenis/moustic/doc/install_python.md

 - Each virtual environment contains its own version of Python and its own packages, independent of other projects or the system installation.
 This prevents a package update for one project from breaking another.
 - You can install exactly the versions of libraries needed for one project without affecting others.
 Perfect for replicating an environment on another machine.

-In your terminal you need to move to the Pmosquito-main directory You must write in your terminal:
+In your terminal you need to move to the moustic-main directory You must write in your terminal:

- 	cd path_name
+ 	cd <path_to_moustic>

 **Note**: To find your path:
 Open File Explorer.
 Go to your project folder.
 Click in the address bar at the top: the path will appear.

-Then, type :
+Then, copy :

 	python -m venv env

-Here, env is the name of the virtual environment.
-You can choose a different name if you wish.
 This creates an env/ folder containing an isolated Python installation.

-Then ypu need to activate your virtual environment.
+Then you need to activate your virtual environment.
 Type always in your terminal :

 **For Windows**